niplav/site/notes.md

 attention to important stimuli in their environment, then there are important implications for the future of the accessible universe;
-pain turns optional, aging and death are avoidable, the future may not have to become Malthusian, and even thriving planned economies may be possible.
+pain turns optional, aging and death are avoidable, the future may not have to become Malthusian, and even thriving planned economies could be possible.

 On the flip side, if no such error-correction and reliable attention